All programs are free and open to the public

 “Italy is well known for its cuisine, fashion, and design.
 With this initiative we aim to demonstrate that Italy also has talent in the field of contemporary art.
 Italians can export brilliant artists and create prestigious events for the world to enjoy.
 The ecological messages of our artists are well developed in Italy and we are delighted to collaborate with the national parks here in Miami to further their important work in preserving our environment”, declares Gloria Porcella, Italian curator of the Miami Installation.

 “The importance of preserving our environment is beautifully represented in Foreverglades”, says Michele Sofisti, CEO of Sowind (Girard-Perregaux and jeanrichard).
-“We hope that together we are able to spread the message further and increase public awareness of this issue”.Be sure to tell them Soul Of Miami sent you!
+“We hope that together we are able to spread the message further and increase public awareness of this issue”.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.